UnSubble/LeetCodeSolves/README.md

 36. [Divide Array Into Arrays With Max Difference](https://leetcode.com/problems/divide-array-into-arrays-with-max-difference/)

-# Licence
+# License

 This repository is not bound by any license, and you are free to use the solutions provided here without any restrictions.
 Feel free to utilize these solutions in any context or project without the need for attribution.
 The absence of a license implies that there are no limitations on the use, modification, or distribution of the solutions presented in this repository.
 Enjoy coding and feel free to incorporate these solutions into your work!